M-o-a-T/moat-kv/docs/source/tutorial.rst

    $ dkv run set -c the.answer -t 0 a.question

-This doesn't actually execute any code because the executor is not part of the DistKV server.
+This doesn't actually execute any code because the executor is not part of the MoaT-KV server.
 (The server may gain an option to do that too, but not yet.)
 So we run it::

    $ dkv run all